-show running-config [effective | all] [interface INTERFACE-ID | vlan VLAN-ID]
+show running-config [effective | all] [interface INTERFACE-ID]

 effective (Optional) Specifies to display command configurations that affect the behavior of the device.
 All other lower layer settings of STP are not displayed.
-The lower layer settings will only be displayed when the higher layer settings are enabled. all (Optional) Specifies to display all command configurations, including command that corresponds to default parameters. interface INTERFACE-ID (Optional) Specifies to display command configurations corresponding to the specified interface. vlan VLAN-ID AN-ID (Optional) Specifies to display command configurations corresponding to the specified VLAN.
+The lower layer settings will only be displayed when the higher layer settings are enabled. all (Optional) Specifies to display all command configurations, including commands that corresponds to default parameters. interface INTERFACE-ID (Optional) Specifies to display command configurations corresponding to the specified interface.